austinberard/Deduplicator/README.md

 Compile the java files using:$ javac -d bin support/SHA1.java support/FileWrapper.java support/ExtentionFilter.java src/Dedup.java

 Run the main class file using:$ java Dedup example/folder/to/check/for/duplicates

+##TODO
+Allow it to search directories within the original one for duplicates

+Add some type of GUI interface for this